eugenetangkj/mood/README.md

 ### Django Installation
 Django is a Python framework that allows you to manage databases via Python code.
-You can download Django by running the command `pip3 install Django` in your terminal.
+You can download Django by running the command `pip install Django` in your terminal.

 ### Pillow Installation
 Pillow is a Python library for media processing.
-You can download Pillow by running the command `pip3 install Pillow` in your terminal.
+You can download Pillow by running the command `pip install Pillow` in your terminal.

 ### Pyperclip Installation
 Pyperclip is a Python module that supports copy and paste clipboard functions.
-You can download Pyperclip by running the command `pip3 install pyperclip` in your terminal.
+You can download Pyperclip by running the command `pip install pyperclip` in your terminal.

+### Dateutil Installation
+Dateutil is a Python module that supports operations on date and time.
+You can download Dateutil by running the command `pip install python-dateutil` in your terminal.

 ### Chart.js Installation
 Chart.js is a Javascript library to visualise data through beautiful charts.
 You can download